 - Orientation week-end in Chicago (for August departures only)

 - Visa fees (around €300)

-- School material fees (depending on school, bring up to $400)
+- School material fees (depending on school, bring about $400)

 - Midday meals at school (around $3-5 per day)

 - Pocket money - bring about $250-300 per month